 • Requirements

-The AA Biblical Studies provides students with the opportunity to gain broad exposure to the college curriculum while emphasizing study in Biblical Studies and Theology.
+The AA Biblical and Theological Studies provides students with the opportunity to gain broad exposure to the college curriculum while emphasizing study in Biblical Studies and Theology.
 The education that can be gained makes the program an excellent basis for students who will continue personal study, develop further skills to be used in lay ministry, and for further study at the undergraduate level.

-Credit Hours: 63
+Credit Hours: 60

-• SL 1-2 Service and Experiential Learning (non-credit)
+V. SL 1-2 Service and Experiential Learning (non-credit)

 Faculty

-Ken Guenter MA
+Ken Guenter LHD

 Associate Professor of Old Testament and Ancient Near Eastern History